How To Cook a Turkey: The Simplest, Easiest Method

-Are you roasting a whole turkey for the first time this year?
+Are you roasting a whole turkey for Thanksgiving for the first time this year?
 Want the easiest, simplest method?
 Or perhaps you’ve done this many times before, but you want a quick refresher to brush up on the basics?
 We’ll help you make your mama proud with these step-by-step instructions for roasting a whole turkey.

 Here is our super basic, super simple, super easy recipe for roasting a super beautiful turkey this Thanksgiving.

 Turkey not thawed yet?
 It's OK!

 How To Cook a Turkey: Watch the Video

 The Easiest Method for Cooking a Thanksgiving Turkey

 Now, we know that many people have strong opinions on the best way to cook a turkey.
 You may fry it, grill it, roast it overnight, or even cook it in a slow cooker.
 You may brine religiously every year, or maybe have a secret family spice rub that only gets used at Thanksgiving.

 But just to keep things really simple and straightforward with this tutorial, today we are taking a completely no-frills approach — though there are lots of places along the way where you can add some spice, extra flavor, or personal touches.